sporring/stackProcessing/lib/README.txt

-Download the SimpleITK CSharp Library for your platform from their repository on GitHub.
+Download and extract the SimpleITK CSharp Library for your platform from their repository on GitHub here.
 Do NOT change any file names.
 We expect following the filenames:

 [SHARED]